Omitting types in logic of metric structures: Concluding remarks

-We have a machine for construction of C*-algebras with properties prescribed by a given theory.
+We have a machine for construction of \cstar-algebras with properties prescribed by a given theory.
 These are generic algebras obtained by Henkin construction as described in \S\ref{S.forcing} and \S\ref{S.Uniform}.
 Although they are assembled from finite pieces corresponding to conditions of $\bbPT$ or one of its variations, they are not obviously obtained from matrix algebras and abelian algebras by applying basic operations of taking inductive limits, crossed products by $\bbZ$, stable isomorphisms, quotients, extensions, hereditary subalgebras, or KK-equivalence (cf. the bootstrap class problem, \cite[IV.3.1.16 and V.1.5.4]{Black:Operator}).
-At present no method for assuring that the C*-algebras obtained by using the Henkin construction do not belong to the (large or small) bootstrap class is known.
-Results of \cite{Muenster} (combined with \S\ref{S.forcing} and \S\ref{S.Uniform}) reduce several prominent open problems on classification of C*-algebras to problems about the existence of theories with certain properties.
+At present no method for assuring that the \cstar-algebras obtained by using the Henkin construction do not belong to the (large or small) bootstrap class is known.
+Results of \cite{Muenster} (combined with \S\ref{S.forcing} and \S\ref{S.Uniform}) reduce several prominent open problems on classification of \cstar-algebras to problems about the existence of theories with certain properties.

-In \cite{Kec:C*} Kechris defined a Borel space of C*-algebras and proved that the nuclear C*-algebras form its Borel subset.
+In \cite{Kec:C*} Kechris defined a Borel space of \cstar-algebras and proved that the nuclear \cstar-algebras form a Borel subset.
 We give a generalization of this result.
 Recall that a Borel structure on the space of models was defined in \S\ref {S.Borel.Models}.
-Although this space is different from one used by Kechris, these representations of space of separable C*-algebras are equivalent (\cite{FaToTo:Descriptive}).
+Although this space is different from one used by Kechris, these representations of space of separable \cstar-algebras are equivalent (\cite{FaToTo:Descriptive}).

-\begin{coro} The following sets of C*-algebras are Borel subsets of the standard Borel space of C*-algebras: UHF, AF, nuclear, nuclear dimension $\leq n$ for $n\leq \aleph_0$, decomposition rank $\leq n$ for $n\leq \aleph_0$, tracially AF, simple. \end{coro}
+\begin{coro} The following sets of \cstar-algebras are Borel subsets of the standard Borel space of \cstar-algebras: UHF, AF, nuclear, nuclear dimension $\leq n$ for $n\leq \aleph_0$, decomposition rank $\leq n$ for $n\leq \aleph_0$, tracially AF, simple. \end{coro}